sam2829/project-4-royal-sam/README.md

 ## Future Additions

-- Create a forgotten password page so if user has forgotten there password there is a process to create another one.
+- Create a forgotten password page so if user has forgotten their password there is a process to create another one.
 - Create a change password option, so if the user feels the need to change their password, when they are logged in there is a process for them to change their password.
-- Email confirmation of booking, so when the user makes a booking they will recieve confirmation to their email.
+- Email confirmation of booking, so when the user makes a booking they will receive confirmation to their email.
-- When a user is editing a booking, when they are on the booking time form, all values from that booking are pre selected and not the default values.
+- When a user is editing a booking, when they are on the booking time form, all values from that booking are pre-selected and not the default values.
 - For myself to carry out more python testing and cover in more detail.

 [Back to top](#royal-sam-golf-club)